White-tailed eagle: Standard measurements and sexual dimorphism

-The most reliable method to sex birds is by tarsus width and depth and bill depth but these are infrequently measured.
+The most reliable method to sex birds is by tarsus width and depth and beak depth but these are infrequently measured.
 In some cases females are as much as 25% heavier and 15% greater in linear dimensions, though the sexes are rarely this discrepant in standard measurements.
 Among standard measurements, the wing chord is 552 to 695 mm in males, averaging 606 and 645 mm in European adults and juveniles, respectively, and 646.5 mm in Greenland males.
 In females, the wing chord may measure 605 to 740 mm, averaging 668 and 685 mm in European adults and juveniles, respectively, and 691.3 mm in Greenland females.
 Adult tail length is 250 to 331 mm in males, averaging 280 mm, and 276 to 330 mm in females, averaging 305 mm.
 Juvenile tail lengths can reach roughly 380 mm in both sexes, however.
 The tarsus is 90 to 101 mm, averaging 95.5 mm.

 In terms of their killing apparatuses, their hallux claw, the largest talon on all accipitrids, is 37 to 46 mm in length, averaging 40.9 mm.
 The hallux claw averages about a centimeter less than that of a golden eagle and is more sharply curved, an adaptation to prevent escape of slippery prey such as fish, while that of a bald eagle is similarly about 40.4 mm and of similar curvature.
 The exposed culmen is typically large as in all Haliaeetus, ranging from 45 to 65 mm, with an average of 56.1 mm.
 The average culmen length of the bald eagle is 54.3 mm, thus averaging slightly smaller.
 However, the average culmen length in the large bald eagles of Alaska is considerably larger than other bald eagles as well as most white-tailed eagles at up to 75 mm and can even rival the length (but perhaps not the girth) of the truly massive bill of the Steller's sea eagle.